VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 <img width="510" alt="image" src="https://user-images.githubusercontent.com/50073731/235358630-09f70617-5f6e-4f17-b366-131f8efe19d7.png">
 </p>

-Once the listener has been successfully started, you can run your compiled high_level_dropper.exe.
-If all goes well, you should see an incoming command and control session
+Once the listener has been successfully started, you can run your compiled MLA-Dropper.
+If all goes well, you should see an incoming command and control session.

 <p align="center">
 <img width="674" alt="image" src="https://user-images.githubusercontent.com/50073731/235369228-84576762-b3b0-4cf7-a265-538995d42c40.png">